gnolang/gno/PLAN.md

 * Create snapshot of the Cosmos hub _COMPLETE_
 * Launch testnet with validator set changes
 * Put bounties in r/gnoland/bounties
+* Use IBC2 to fetch gnolang libraries from another chain

 ## Technical Plan